Execution of Nagaenthran K. Dharmalingam: Government's response

 In response to the United Nations' criticism of Singapore, Ambassador Umej Bhatia defended the government's decisions to execute Nagaenthran and Abdul Kahar Othman, as well as their use of the death penalty on drugs.
 Bhatia stated that all criminal proceedings in Singapore were conducted with due process before an "impartial and independent judiciary", and the death penalty would be passed on any suspect if their guilt were proven according to the law.
 He drew attention to Singapore's decades-long reputation for having a fair and impartial criminal justice system, and an independent and effective judiciary.
 Bhatia rebutted that there was no racial discrimination in response to the allegations of racial bias over the large number of minorities on Singapore's death row, and he cited that all individuals were subjected to equal and fair treatment under the laws of Singapore and were not given different treatment based on race or nationality.
 Bhatia reiterated that there was no need to impose a moratorium since there was no international consensus against the use of the death penalty "when it is imposed according to the due process of law", and added there was "no explicit definition" under international law or international consensus on what constitutes the "most serious crimes".
 Bhatia ended off his statement by citing that every country has its sovereign right to determine its own criminal justice system, considering its own circumstances and in accordance with its international law obligations.

 With regards to Nagaenthran's case and the abuse of court processes made by Nagaenthran's lawyers, Minister of State for Home Affairs Muhammad Faishal Ibrahim stated that they accepted there were bound to be some liberal citizens harbouring passionate views towards capital punishment but he reiterated that there should be basic respect given to the law and it was unacceptable for individuals to repeatedly launch appeals in an concluded capital case without tangible evidence.
-He also said that there would be legislative changes made and passed to stem down and issue penalties for every abuse of court processes.
-In addition, Faishal also highlighted the negative effects of drug abuse and how it may not only ruin the lives of drug abusers (and their loved ones) but also lead to crimes committed by suspects under the influence of drugs, citing the recent March 2022 cases of the Buangkok Crescent sword attack, the Queenstown knife attack of two people and the fatal police shooting of a knife-wielding fugitive drug abuser as examples to support his case.
-He stated that the war on drugs would continue on in Singapore in spite of the growing liberal attitudes of some young people towards drug use.
+Faishal also stated that legislative changes would be made and passed to impose penalties for any abuse of court processes.
+Furthermore, he highlighted the negative effects of drug abuse, noting that it can ruin not only the lives of drug users and their loved ones but also lead to crimes committed by individuals under the influence of drugs.
+He cited recent incidents, such as the sword attack in Buangkok Crescent in March 2022, the Queenstown knife attack involving two victims, and the fatal police shooting of a knife-wielding fugitive drug abuser, as examples to support his argument.
+He affirmed that the war on drugs would continue in Singapore, despite the growing liberal attitudes towards drug use among some young people.